Helderse Zeewering

 Planning

 By the end of 2024, the exploration phase was completed with an identified VKA.
-Then the plan execution phase started.
-The first studies have now been carried out.
-In 2025 the VKA will be elaborated into a technical design after which the corresponding permits will be applied for.
-This will be followed by the realization phase, which is expected to start in 2027.
+The plan execution phase was then started.
+The final design will be made in early 2026, after which the corresponding permits will be applied for.
+The realization phase is expected to start in 2027 or 2028.

-The schedule (draft) is subject to change.
 No rights can be derived from the schedule.
+The (draft) schedule is subject to change.

 Who do we work with?